salmonMSE utilizes an age-structured model in the projections. The

 .

-Survival to the smolt stage is density-dependent.
+Survival from egg to smolt life stage is density-dependent.
 With the

 Beverton-Holt stock-recruit relationship, the age-1 smolt production